Trip Dates: July 15, 2025 & May 28, 2026

 The Climbs

-The first two pitches of both routes involve straightforward (5.4 to 5.5) slab climbing on lichen-covered rock, with scattered ledges of dirt, grass, and moss.
+The first two pitches of Aspergillus and Fusarium involve straightforward (5.4 to 5.5) slab climbing on lichen-covered rock, with scattered ledges of dirt, grass, and moss.
 To me, it felt a bit like an alpine climb.
 These pitches are well-protected with ample bolts and end at two-bolt belay anchors.
+For protection, you will need about ten quickdraws for both routes.
+An extended sling is handy to reduce rope drag on the traversing portion of Pitch 3.

 .